 \> 20% reduction in heart rate during strabismus surgery

-The incidence of grade 1 greater oculocardiac reflex (during strabismus surgery)
+The incidence of grade 1 oculocardiac reflex (during strabismus surgery)

-\< 20% reduction in heart rate during strabismus surgery
+\< 20% reduction in heart rate during general anesthesia for strabismus surgery (within 2 hours).

 Time frame: During general anesthesia for strabismus surgery (usually within 2 hour)